sablierapp/sablier/docs/getting-started.md

 ### 4. Configure Caddy to use the Sablier Caddy Plugin on the `whoami` service

-This is how you opt-in your services and link them with the plugin.
+This is how you opt in your services and link them with the plugin.

 <!-- tabs:start -->